Sopoaga Ministry: Improving the governance issues of parliament and Constitutional review

-In 2016 a 3 year review of the Constitution of Tuvalu commenced.
+In 2016 a review of the Constitution of Tuvalu commenced.
 The Tuvalu Constitutional Review Project was implemented by the United Nations Development Programme (UNDP) and the Government of Tuvalu.
 The project reviewed executive/parliamentary relations and Tuvalu’s commitments under international law.
 The project considered the country’s socio-economic and political context, such as the sensitivities over political and religious diversity among Tuvalu’s Christian and religious minorities.

 The management of fishery resources

-Tuvalu participates in the Pacific Island Forum Fisheries Agency (FFA), the Western and Central Pacific Fisheries Commission (WCPFC) and the Nauru Agreement (which addresses the management of tuna purse seine fishing in the tropical western Pacific).
+Tuvalu participates in the Pacific Islands Forum Fisheries Agency (FFA), the Western and Central Pacific Fisheries Commission (WCPFC) and the Nauru Agreement (which addresses the management of tuna purse seine fishing in the tropical western Pacific).
 The Sopoaga Ministry has promoted initiatives to develop and sustain the management of its fishery.
 In 2015 Tuvalu has refused to sell fishing days to certain nations and fleets that have blocked Tuvaluan initiatives to develop and sustain their own fishery.
 In 2016 Dr Puakena Boreham, the Minister of Natural Resources, drew attention to Article 30 of the WCPF Convention, which describes the collective obligation of members to consider the disproportionate burden that management measures might place on small-island developing states.